sahib/rmlint/docs/rmlint.1.rst

   is activated as default.

 * ``summary``: Shows counts of files and their respective size after the run.
-  Also list all written files.
+  Also list all written output files.

 * ``fdupes``: Prints an output similar to the popular duplicate finder **fdupes(1)**.
 At first a progressbar is printed on **stderr.** Afterwards the